The Minard Map - 3-page handout * digital license $49 @ year

 Edward Tufte says, this is..."probably the best statistical graphic ever drawn, this map by Charles Joseph Minard portrays the losses suffered by Napoleon's army in the Russian campaign of 1812.
 Beginning at the Polish-Russian border, the thick band shows the size of the army at each position.
 The path of Napoleon's retreat from Moscow in the bitterly cold winter is depicted by the dark lower band, which is tied to temperature and time scales."

 3-page handout.
 Licensing for classroom use available for $49 @ year.
-For institution-wide licensing or multi-year licensing contact email@example.com or call 413-549-1293
+For institution-wide licensing or multi-year licensing contact Email: email@example.com for larger numbers of students or longer licensing periods. © 2021 Island Improv.

 The map is available at 24x36" poster size HERE, and